hasmhib/unit3-2024/Quizzes/quiz043.md

 ## Proof of work for Q3
 <img width="max" alt="Screenshot 2024-02-11 at 0 47 49 PM" src="https://github.com/hasmhib/unit3-2024/assets/142870448/10e55292-dcd3-402d-9db3-984801548e51">

+## Question 4
+How many items are there that start with the letter “A”

 ## Code for Q4